lightning-js/blits/docs/plugins/text-to-speech-announcer.md

 ## Enabling / disabling the announcer

 By default the announcer is disabled.
-This meands that whenever you call `this.$announcer.speak()` there will actually not be anything spoken out via the Text To Speech engine.
+This means that whenever you call `this.$announcer.speak()` there will actually not be anything spoken out via the Text To Speech engine.

 In order to enable utterances being spoken out, you can set the Blits launch setting `announcer` to `true` in the index.js.